CAPC-CG: A Large-Scale, Expert-Directed LLM-Annotated Corpus of Adaptive Policy Communication in China: Prediction of Directives Color

 \subsubsection{Level-1 Directive Classification (R/W/N)}

-To ensure practical deployment under constraints of compute independence, low latency, and budget efficiency, we restrict our comparison to cost-effective models with stable API access.
-Although very large open-source models can yield higher raw accuracy, \cite{deepseek2024v3, qwen3_2025}their inference cost and latency render them unsuitable for our large-scale pipeline.
-Within this design space, we evaluate Level-1 (R/W/N) zero-shot performance (Table~\ref{tab:zeroshot_comparison}).
-GPT-4o-mini~\cite{openai2024gpt4o} attains the best overall metrics (Kappa = 0.618; Acc. = 0.793; M-F1 = 0.692) at substantially lower cost and latency.
+For the main text, we focus on the selected zero-shot baselines most relevant to model selection for scalable inference, while Appendix~\ref{app:open_weight_benchmark} reports the broader benchmark with supervised open-weight models.
+Within the zero-shot API setting in Table~\ref{tab:zeroshot_comparison}, GPT-4o-mini~\cite{openai2024gpt4omini} attains the best overall metrics (Kappa = 0.618; Acc. = 0.793; M-F1 = 0.692) at substantially lower cost and latency.
 Balancing throughput, responsiveness, and unit cost, we therefore adopt GPT-4o-mini for subsequent experiments and large-scale inference.

 Next, we compared the performance of zero-shot, few-shot (k=3/6), and fine-tuning methods using GPT-4o-mini.
 The results, presented in Table~\ref{tab:method_comparison}, unequivocally demonstrate the superiority of fine-tuning.
 Our fine-tuned GPT-4o-mini model achieves a Cohen's Kappa of 0.841 and a Macro-F1 score \cite{SOKOLOVA2009427} of 0.844, substantially outperforming the best few-shot baseline (Kappa = 0.686).
-This represents a 22.5\% improvement in Kappa, with particularly strong gains on the minority 'R' class, validating our strategy of leveraging the gold-standard dataset for model specialization.
+This represents a 22.6\% improvement in Kappa, with particularly strong gains on the minority `R' class, validating our strategy of leveraging the gold-standard dataset for model specialization.
+Appendix~\ref{app:open_weight_benchmark} further shows that fine-tuned BERT-base-Chinese is a strong open-weight Level-1 baseline (Kappa = 0.817; M-F1 = 0.846), but fine-tuned GPT-4o-mini still achieves the highest agreement with expert labels overall.